cxl-micron-reskit/famfs/README.md

 * Large datasets can exist as one shared copy in a famfs file
 * Sharded data need not be re-shuffled if the data is stored in famfs files
 * When an app memory-maps a famfs file, it is directly accessing the memory;
-  unlike block-based file systems, data is not read into local memory in order to be accessed
+  unlike block-based file systems, data is not read (or faulted) into local memory in order to be accessed

 Jobs like these can be adapted to using famfs without even recompiling any components, through a procedure like this.